The Institute For the Development and Enrichment of Advanced Learners (IDEAL)

 Programs offered are: Building A College Going Community academic club; LISD School, Iles Crusader Raiders.
 Two sessions of Super Saturdays are offered annually.
 Shake Hands With Your Future and Science: It's A Girl Thing are academic/residential summer camps offered in June and July.

-Super Saturdays consists of a variety of academic enrichment classes for children in grades K-5.
-Topics include: forensics, mathematics, photography, geology, art, animal science, biotechnology and MORE.
+Super Saturdays consists of a variety of academic enrichment classes for children in grades K-6.
+Topics include: forensics, mathematics, lego-robotics, cooking, art, animal science, biotechnology and MORE.
 Classes are held on Saturdays on the Texas Tech campus.

 Science: It's A Girl Thing is a residential camp for girls.
 The goals are to provide girls with strong role models and dispel myths and misconceptions about science and careers in science.
 Campers experience university life, hands-on classes and recreational activities.

 |Science: It's A Girl Thing - 2013||June 24 - 27|

 |Session II - 2013||July 22 - 25|